lcx366/STAREXTRACTOR/README.md

 ## Change log

+- **0.1.8 — Oct 22, 2023**

+  - Added an information-rich string representation of the object and fixed some annotation typos.

 - **0.1.7 — Sep 23, 2023**

   - Fixed a warning caused by determining whether an array is empty in Python of version > 3.9.